 Original source: Layer0

-In April 2021, Google began rolling out the Page Experience Update which includes a ranking algorithm change favoring top performing web pages in the search results.
-Performance is based on a website’s Core Web Vitals, a set of web page metrics that have a large impact on the user experience.
+In April 2021, Google began rolling out the Page Experience Update which includes a ranking algorithm change favoring top-performing web pages in the search results.
+Performance is based on a website’s Core Web Vitals, a web page metrics that greatly impact the user experience.

 Read on to quickly understand whether your site passes or fails Core Web Vitals.